 Anticonvulsants: Persistent hyper-transaminasaemia is generally reversible with drug discontinuation and rarely warrants referral to hepatology.
-Carbamazepine carries the risk of agranulocytosis, requiring immediate cessation and urgent referral to emergency services.18: Moderate hyponatraemia may require dose reduction or gradual withdrawal while severe cases would require immediate intervention.
+Carbamazepine carries the risk of agranulocytosis, requiring immediate cessation and urgent referral to emergency services.28 Moderate hyponatraemia may require dose reduction or gradual withdrawal while severe cases would require immediate intervention.

 Lithium: For persistent derangement in thyroid, referral to appropriate specialist services, treating hypothyroidism or medication review may be required.
-In patients with compromised renal function (eGFR <60 mL/min/1.73m2 or showing a significant downward trend based on local assay performance), some studies recommended gradual medication withdrawal and serum lithium carefully monitored due to the increased the risk of lithium toxicity.26 However, some suggest that lithium therapy can be continued even with moderately low eGFR if there is clinical benefit.33 Immediate contact with emergency services is only necessary during acute toxicity, or severe hypercalcemia.
+In patients with compromised renal function (eGFR <60 mL/min/1.73m2 or showing a significant downward trend based on local assay performance), some studies recommended gradual medication withdrawal and serum lithium carefully monitored due to the increased risk of lithium toxicity.27 However, some suggest that lithium therapy can be continued even with moderately low eGFR if there is clinical benefit.40 Immediate contact with emergency services is only necessary during acute toxicity, or severe hypercalcemia.

-Antidepressants: The most common aspects to be aware of, according to guidance, are the risk of prolonged QT-interval and weight gain.18 the risk of hyponatremia is low and regularly U&E monitoring is rarely performed.
+Antidepressants: The most common aspects to be aware of, according to guidance, are the risk of prolonged QT-interval and weight gain.28

-Challenges to monitoring and tips for improvement

-Practical challenges: There is increasing evidence that conformity to monitoring guidance in many long-term conditions is sub-optimal, with examples of both over- and under-testing.
-24,34-37 The reasons for this are complex, but include factors linked to both healthcare users and providers.38 Accordingly, new approaches that balance safety, cost, deliverability and patient convenience are needed.

-While many approaches have been used to improve conformity, including various technology-driven innovations, these have varying and often short-lived success.36,38,39 Indeed, Duddy et al36 recently stated: ‘Clinicians prioritise efficiency over thoroughness in decision making about laboratory tests.’
-They suggest that improvements should ‘consider how testing decisions are made in real-world clinical practice’.
-Ideally, interventions also should be; (i) aligned to patient requirements, (ii) simple to implement, and (iii) hard-wired into the fabric of healthcare provision.
-They should be accompanied by prior audit and follow-up evaluation - which should themselves not be onerous for busy practitioners - to assess the scale of the problem and efficacy of intervention.
-Suggestions are provided in Box 2 and from our previous work.40
+Risk of hyponatremia is low and regularly U&E monitoring is rarely performed.
+However, in the event of hyponatraemia, U&E should be checked every 3 months.

+––